LujiAnna/php-order-form/README.md

 ### Step 3: improve UX by saving user data

-- Check out the possibilities of the PHP session and cookies.
+- [x] Check out the possibilities of the PHP session and cookies.
-- We want to prefill the address (after the first usage), as long as the browser isn't closed.
+- [?]
+We want to prefill the address (after the first usage), as long as the browser isn't closed.
 Which of these techniques is the better choice here?
 Session

 > When using cookies on a live site, check any legal requirements.